-- Prepping to send a Police Lieutenant to the National FBI Academy in Quantico, Virginia for advanced executive police training.
+- We are preparing to send Lieutenant Patrick Barnard to the National FBI Academy in Quantico, Virginia.

--Utilizing our certified A.L.I.C.E.
-(ALERT LOCKDOWN INFORM COUNTER EVACUATE) instructors to train our township departments and local businesses within our community in active shooter training tactics.
+- We are utilizing our certified ALICE (Alert, Lockdown, Inform, Counter, Evacuate) instructors to train our township departments and local businesses in active shooter response tactics.

-- Established a rescue task force partnering with the Shelby Township Fire Department.
+- We established a rescue task force with the Shelby Township Fire Department.

-- Enhancing our Community Service team with the addition of a bike patrol.
+- We are enhancing our Community Service team with the addition of a bike patrol.

-- Partnered with the Utica Community Schools to add one School Resource Officer (SRO) to each high school in the Township.
+- We partnered with Utica Community Schools to add one School Resource Officer (SRO) to each high school in the township.